 Lifespan: 6 years - They have a lifespan of about 5 to 6 years.

 Fish Keeping Difficulty

 The Buenos Aires Tetra is a hardy fish that is good for the beginning fish keeper.
 They are very durable and long-lived, and do not have any special needs or requirements that have to be met for them to thrive.
 However, they are hearty feeders that must be kept well-fed or they may resort to nipping at their long-finned companions.
 Keeping them in a school will help reduce fin-nipping.
 They will also eat live aquarium plants.

 Foods and Feeding

-Since they are omnivorous the Buenos Aires Tetra will generally eat all kinds of live. fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
-To keep these tetras at their best and most colorful, offer regular meals of live and frozen foods such as bloodworms, daphnia and brine shrimp.
+The Buenos Aires Tetras are omnivorous.
+In the wild they primarily feed on worms, crustaceans, insects, and plants, but in the aquarium they will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day.
+To keep these tetras at their best and most colorful, offer regular meals of live and frozen foods, such as bloodworms, daphnia, and brine shrimp.
 Vegetables should also be added to their diet.
 Blanched spinach is a great choice.
 Feed these tetras several times a day and only what they can consume in 3 minutes or less at each feeding.